Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

 ## Account commands

 A model management account is required to use the services, which allow you to deploy and manage models.
-Use `az ml account modelmanagement -h` to see the following list.
+Use `az ml account modelmanagement -h` to see the following list:

     create: Create a Model Management Account.
     delete: Delete a specified Model Management Account.